 Diabetes is a disorder that is characterized by high blood sugar levels, especially after eating.
-The incidence of diabetes becomes much more common with increasing age, with 17-20% of 70-year-olds having difficulty regulating glucose as compared with 1.5% of 20-year-olds [55].
+The incidence of diabetes becomes much more common with increasing age, with 17-20% of 70-year-olds having difficulty regulating glucose as compared with 1.5% of 20-year-olds (Holland, Handley & Feetam, 2003).
 There are two types of diabetes: insulin dependent (type I) and non-insulin dependent (type II).
 The former are dependent on insulin injections, the latter can control blood sugar levels by diet, weight reduction, exercise and oral medication.
-Estimates of the crash risk associated with diabetes used to be as high as twice the rate of

 Estimates of the crash risk associated with diabetes used to be as high as twice the rate of average drivers.
-However, improved medications, better possibilities for diabetic patients to monitor their own blood glucose levels, and improved understanding of diabetic control seem to have reduced the crash risk (Hansotia, 1993, cited in Holland, Handley & Feetam [55]).
+However, improved medications, better possibilities for diabetic patients to monitor their own blood glucose levels, and improved understanding of diabetic control seem to have reduced the crash risk (Hansotia, 1993; cited in Holland, Handley & Feetam, 2003).

 An important drawback of tighter control of blood glucose levels is that hypoglycaemic episodes are now much more common.
 During these episodes with low blood sugar levels, cognitive functions are diminished.
-Even with only modest levels of hypoglycaemia at times when individuals may be totally unaware that they are hypoglycaemic [117].
-All in all, serious diabetes (treated with oral drugs or with insulin) is still one of the strongest predictors of crashes, showing a stronger relationship than other illnesses examined [55].
-The crash risk associated with diabetes can be found here [114].

-Persons with diabetes are also at higher risk of developing the eye disorders cataract, glaucoma and abnormalities that affect the retinal blood vessels (diabetic retinopathy), all affecting visual acuity and visual field (see eye disorders).
+Even with only modest levels of hypoglycaemia at times when individuals may be totally unaware that they are hypoglycaemic (Waller, 1992).
+All in all, serious diabetes (treated with oral drugs or with insulin) is still one of the strongest predictors of crashes, showing a stronger relationship than other illnesses examined (Holland, Handley & Feetam, 2003).
+The crash risk associated with diabetes can be found in the Table of relative risks (Vaa, 2003).
+Persons with diabetes are also at higher risk of developing the eye disorders cataract, glaucoma and abnormalities that affect the retinal blood vessels (diabetic retinopathy), all affecting visual acuity and visual field.